-- into the steering knuckle.
-Secure with a cap screw tightened to 50 ft-lb.
-2. Place the brake hose into position on the upper A- - arm; then secure the lower shock eyelet to the Aarm with a cap screw and a new lock nut.
+- 1. Position the drive axle in the gear case and steering knuckle; then insert the upper A-arm ball joint into the steering knuckle.
+Secure with a cap screw tightened to 50 ft-lb. - 2.
+Place the brake hose into position on the upper A-arm; then secure the lower shock eyelet to the A-arm with a cap screw and a new lock nut.
 Tighten to 50 ft-lb. - 3.
 Secure the tie rod to the steering knuckle with a new lock nut.
 Tighten securely; then install and spread a new cotter pin. - 4.
 Slide the hub w/brake disc into position in the steering knuckle followed by a washer and hex nut.
 Tighten finger-tight at this time. - 5.
 Install the brake caliper on the steering knuckle using new "patch-lock" cap screws.
 Tighten to 20 ft-lb; then pump up the hand brake lever and engage the brake lever lock. - 6.
 Tighten the hub hex nut (from step 4) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hub nut.

-- 7. Install the wheel and tighten to 45 ft-lb. - 8.
-Remove the ATV from the support stand and - 6.
-Tighten the hub hex nut (from step 3) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hub nut ymowerparts.com

-9. Check the front differential oil level and add oil as necessary.
+- 7. Install the wheel and tighten to 45 ft-lb (steel wheels) or 80 ft-lb (aluminum wheels). - 8.
+Remove the ATV from the support stand and release the brake lever lock. - 9.
+Check the front differential oil level and add oil as necessary.